-Samsung’s UBD-K8500 was the only option for US top play Ultra HD Blu-ray disc, but it may change in upcoming month, as Philips is introducing its own Ultra HD Blu-ray Player.
+Samsung’s UBD-K8500 was the only option for US top play Ultra HD Blu-ray disc, but it may change in the upcoming month, as Philips is introducing its own Ultra HD Blu-ray Player.

 This new player supports HDR and also includes a second HDMI-out for audio receivers that aren’t quite 4K ready yet.
-It also has Dolby TrueHD audio and DTH-HD Master support included and should be able to pass through Dolby Atoms or DTS:X encoded audio tracks.
+It also has Dolby TrueHD audio and DTH-HD Master support included and should be able to pass through Dolby Atmos or DTS:X encoded audio tracks.

-Over the years Blu-ray disc has lost its market place – the new Philip device has built-in apps that will let users to stream 4K videos from YouTube and Netflix.
-The new ultra HD Blu-ray player comes with two color variations – the BDP7501 (brushed aluminum) and BDP7301 (piano black), priced at $400 and to be available in the US by the end of this year.
+Over the years Blu-ray disc has lost its market place – the new Philip device has built-in apps that will let users stream 4K videos from YouTube and Netflix.
+The new Ultra HD Blu-ray player comes with two color variations – the BDP7501 (brushed aluminum) and BDP7301 (piano black), priced at $400 and to be available in the US by the end of this year.
 Another tech major Panasonic has also launched its own Ultra HD Blu-ray player in the UK that might hit the US market later this year.